Moduli of flat connections in positive characteristic: Local systems in positive characteristic

-Zariski locally on $X$ we can trivialize the sheaf of tangent vector fields $\Theta_X$ and see that is locally free.
+The scheme $\A$ parametrises the universal family $\phi\colon Y \to \A$ of spectral covers and in particular gives rise to a finite morphism $\pi\colon Y \to X \times \A. $ \'Etale locally on $X$ we can trivialise the sheaf of tangent vector fields $\Theta_X$ and see that is locally free.
 In particular we obtain that $\pi$ and $\phi$ are flat morphisms.
 Moreover using \cite[Prop.
 7.8.4]{MR0163911} we see that $\phi$ cohomologically flat in degree zero.
 We record this observation for later use.

-\begin{lemma} The morphism $\phi: Y \to \A$ is proper, flat and cohomologically flat in degree zero.
-Moreover its geometric fibres are locally planar curves. \end{lemma}
+\begin{lemma} For $X$ a smooth orbicurve, the morphism $\phi\colon Y \to \A$ is proper, flat and cohomologically flat in degree zero.
+Moreover, if $X$ is a curve (that is, a scheme) its geometric fibres are locally planar curves (that is, local embedding dimension 2). \end{lemma}

-Given a quasi-coherent sheaf $L$ on a spectral curve $Y_a$ then its push-forward $\pi_{a,*}L$ is naturally endowed with a Higgs field.
-The Higgs sheaf $\pi_{a,*}L$ is a Higgs bundle if and only if $L$ is coherent and of pure support.
-The last condition means that the support of every non-trivial subsheaf is of same dimension.
-This construction induces a natural bijection between Higgs bundles and coherent sheaves of pure support on spectral curves.
-It is usually referred to as the BNR correspondence (see \cite{MR998478} and \cite[Lemma 6.8]{MR1320603}).
+Given a quasi-coherent sheaf $L$ on a spectral cover $Y_a$, we obtain a coherent sheaf on $T^*X$, that is an $(\Sym \Theta_X)$-module on $X$.
+Therefore the push-forward $\pi_{*}L$ is naturally endowed with a Higgs field.
+The Higgs sheaf $\pi_{*}L$ is a Higgs bundle if and only if $\pi_*L$ is locally free.
+This construction induces a natural bijection between Higgs bundles and certain coherent sheaves on spectral covers.
+It is usually referred to as the BNR correspondence, after Beauville--Narasimhan--Ramanan (see \cite{MR998478} for the case of integral spectral curves and \cite[Lemma 6.8]{MR1320603} for the general case).
+The statement given below is slightly weaker than the one given in \emph{loc. cit.}, which relates Higgs bundles to so-called pure sheaves.
+The version stated here has the advantage of being easier to prove and is sufficient for our purposes.

-\begin{thm}[BNR correspondence] There is a natural bijection between rank $n$ Higgs bundles $(E,\theta)$ with characteristic polynomial $a = \chi(\theta)$ and coherent sheaves of pure support $L$ on the spectral curve $Y_a$, such that $\rk \pi_{a,*}L = n$. \end{thm}
+\begin{thm}[BNR correspondence] Let $S$ be an arbitrary scheme, and $X$ a smooth DM-stack.
+There is a natural embedding of $S$-families of rank $n$ Higgs bundles $(E,\theta)$ on $X$, with characteristic polynomial $a = \chi(\theta)$, and coherent sheaves on the spectral cover $Y_a/S$, such that $\pi_{a,*}L$ is a locally free sheaf of rank $n$. \end{thm}

-Our immediate goal is to find a similar correspondence for flat connections.
-This will allow us to relate local systems to Higgs bundles and eventually to prove Theorem \ref{thm:mainresult}.